A 90ft mural, by artist Bill Briggs, is used to explain the role backcountry South Carolina played in the American Revolution.

 Located in the area referred to as Gaffney's Old Field and the site of the historic Central School, the Cherokee County History & Arts Museum is also home to the offices of its governing body, the Cherokee Historical & Preservation Society, Inc.

 Phase One of the facility opened in May 2008.
 The Museum houses nearly 8,000 sq. ft. of permanent exhibits ranging in topic from Native Americans and the American Revolution to Geology and Moonshiners.
 Since opening the Museum has hosted special exhibits such as the Corridor of Shame, Artful Bra Project, and a presentation of pieces by internationally-known artist Johnnie Lee Gray, immediately following their display at the 2009 Presidential Inauguration.

 In 2011, the Museum commemorated the tenth anniversary of the 9/11 attacks through the exhibit Eyewitnesses to 9/11: From Tragedy to Transformation.
 In addition, the Cherokee Historical & Preservation Society partnered with Gaffney High School for the "Where Were You?" oral history project.
 In May 2013, the Museum presented the special exhibit Pirates, Privateers, and Buccaneers in celebration of its fifth anniversary and hosted Cowboys: Dust of the Trail in summer 2014.
 Most recently, local football was celebrated with the Mud, Sweat, and Cheers football exhibit.

-A partnership with the Limestone College communications department has allowed for installation of a smart-layer in the Museum galleries which allows visitors an interactive experience through videos about the objects and stories that make our collection so great.
+A partnership with the Limestone College communications department has allowed for installation of a smart-layer in the Museum galleries, as well as a Virtual Tour, which allows visitors an interactive experience through videos about the objects and stories that make our collection so great.
 See the video below for a sample:

 The Museum is quickly becoming a popular rentable space having hosted various events including business conferences, wedding receptions, reunions, and more.